meauxdal/MiSTer_Custom_Aspect_Ratios/README.md

 There are comments indicating base resolution, pixel clock used, NTSC or PAL, unreduced pixel aspect ratio, core video settings, and example games.
 As of February 6, 2021, the MiSTer framework only allows you to specify 2 custom aspect ratios per core in addition to 2 global ratios (with each .ini file having its own set), so you'll need to determine which ones you want to use and adjust the .ini accordingly before launching the core.

+*1080p5x.txt are special ratios intended for use specifically with builds which have enabled vertical cropping in order to allow 5x vertical integer scaling at 1080p.
+Use vscale=0, hide overscan, and enable cropping for these ratios.

 # Issues

 Some especially wide aspect ratios have issues with video_mode=12 (1920x1440@60, or 1440p.txt here) due to exceeding 1920 pixels in width.
 If you attempt to set a custom aspect ratio that exceeds the horizontal resolution, you may see a resolution change.
 You can use a custom video_mode (or video_mode=13, if suitable) for ratios that exceed this resolution.
 You may encounter similar issues at 1600x1200 resolution using the 1200p.txt ratios.